rguichardaz/guichardaz.website/_pages/about.md

 ## Research Overview:

-*My research focuses on the creation and appropriation mechanisms of intellectual assets (e.g., artistic outputs, innovations), with a particular emphasis on intellectual property rights.
-It is grounded in a pluralistic methodological approach, drawing from the History of Economic Thought, Experimental Economics, and the Economics & Management of Innovation.*
+*My research examines the justification, design, and transformation of appropriation mechanisms for intellectual assets (including artistic works, knowledge, and innovations) with a particular emphasis on intellectual property rights.
+My work adopts a pluralistic methodological approach combining the History of Economic Thought, Experimental Economics, and the Economics and Management of Innovation.*

 **History of Economic Thought:** I explore how thinkers and economists have conceptualized and justified knowledge appropriation through intellectual property law.
 This work follows two main research paths: